 Banks require a licence to go into operation and are subject to prudential supervision by FINMA.

 For a licence to be granted, there must be no doubt that the applicant meets or can meet all of the licensing requirements.
 The most important are:

 The bank licensing process takes place in constant dialogue with the applicants.
-The duration depends on the quality and complexity of the application and the current workload.
-In the case of applications with a foreign connection, the time it takes to receive a response from the competent foreign supervisory authorities must also be taken into account.
+The duration depends on the quality and complexity of the application and the time it takes to receive a response from the competent foreign supervisory authorities.

 The Authorisation section of the Banks division (email@example.com).